Order Promise Date calculator for Cin7 Core and Omni

 We then turn this into a custom BOM, produce an Assembly Order and use batch logic to link this back to the Customer Order.

-Promise Dates for orders (Cin7 and Dear)
+Promise Date Calculator for orders (Cin7 Core and Omni)

 We have logic which simulates allocation of stock to orders, providing accurate order fulfilment dates, considering current stock and inbound POs.
 This provides customers with high-quality updates on when they can expect their order.